karthikgoud/Automotive-quiz/README.md

-# Automotive-quiz
-Mark-2-Automotive quiz
+# Mark-2-Automotive quiz

 Quiz for Automobile enthusiast.
-Containes 8 questions each carry 1 mark .
+Containes 10 questions each carry 1 mark .
 There is also negative mark -1 for wrong answer.

+### Note: Click "run" button to play on top right corner.

 Enjoy the quizzzzzzz